Have you been dreaming of becoming a flight attendant since you were old enough to spot a plane in the sky?

-If you have tattoos and are considering laser removal, don’t participate in an interview while the tattoo is still visible.
+If you have tattoos and are considering laser removal, don’t participate in an interview while it is still visible.
 You will be automatically disqualified regardless of your potential.
 Be patient and work on skills that can be polished until the tattoo removal procedure is done.

 5. Medically fit

-This job is associated with glamour, and for many people being a flight attendant means looking fabulous all the time and offering tea or coffee in the plane.
-The truth is actually very far from that.
-You will need to work long hours (day or night), on high heels, with different cabin pressures and sometimes lifting heavy items – while continuing to look fabulous.
+This job is associated with glamour, and for many people being a flight attendant means looking fabulous all the time and offering tea or coffee on the plane.
+The truth is very far from that.
+You will need to work long hours (day or night), on high heels, with different cabin pressures and sometimes lifting bulky items – while continuing to look fabulous.